-We missed a practical SEO plugin like Yoast, which greatly simplifies SEO on platforms such as WordPress.
+All that's missing is a practical SEO plugin like Yoast, which greatly simplifies SEO on platforms like WordPress.

-By clicking on "Analytics" in the menu, you can access stats for your Squarespace site.
-You shouldn't underestimate the power of these, since they provide information about traffic, such as where visitors originate from, as well as what content is the most popular.
-The latter of these is particularly helpful since it can aid in significantly improving your site.
+By clicking on "Analytics", you can review your Squarespace site's stats.
+Don't underestimate these, since they provide information about traffic, where visitors originate from, as well as what content is the most popular.
+Identifying what your most visited pages are can help to significantly improve your site.
 Of course, if desired, you can also embed Google Analytics and Facebook Pixel.

-In Squarespace's help center you can become better acquainted with the platform and its features through a variety of tutorials, some of which are offered in video format.
-There is also a forum and Squarespace hosts regular webinars, both of which impart users with greater knowledge of the service.
+In Squarespace's Help Center ⇱ you can learn more about the platform and its features through a variety of tutorials, some of which are video guides.
+There's also a forum and regular webinars, both of which provide more information about Squarespace.

 Squarespace scores thanks to its excellent selection of support content.

-Should you be unable to find an answer in the help center, the possibility exists to directly contact customer support.
-Squarespace provides a live chat Mondays to Fridays (4 AM to 8 PM US EST).
-If you have an issue outside of these times you can send an email to support.
-During testing, we received an answer to our query within a bit more than 24 hours.
+In case you can't find the answer you're looking for in the Help Center, you can directly contact Squarespace's customer support.
+A live chat is staffed Mondays to Fridays (4 AM to 8 PM US EST).
+If you have an issue outside of these times, just email your question to the support team.
+During testing, we received an answer to our query after about 24 hours.

-Squarespace offers four different pricing plans - two for regular websites (Personal and Business) and two for online shops, which it refers to as Commerce (Basic and Advanced).
-You can purchase the service on a monthly or yearly basis, the latter of which comes with a discount.
+Squarespace offers four different subscriptions - two for regular websites (Personal and Business) and two for online shops, (Commerce Basic and Commerce Advanced).
+You can book a plan monthly or, on a more affordable yearly basis.

-To avoid these, you'll need to upgrade to one of the two e-commerce plans.
-As might be expected, the Advanced plan offers the most features, including subscriptions, as well as expanded delivery and sales options, and e-commerce APIs.
+To avoid paying the transaction fee, you'll need to upgrade to one of the two e-commerce plans.
+As might be expected, the Advanced plan offers the most features, including subscriptions, expanded delivery and sales options, and e-commerce APIs.

 A full free version of Squarespace isn't available.
-Below, we've provided an overview of the platform's current pricing plans:
+Below, we've provided an overview of the platform's current rates:

 And how does Squarespace fare against its competitors in terms of price?
-In the table below, we compared the most affordable pricing plan from each provider in our sample which included a unique domain and was free of ads.
-According to this, Squarespace was (regrettably) one of the most expensive site builders:
+In the table below, we compared the most affordable plan from each provider in our sample that included a unique domain and was ad-free.
+Unfortunately, Squarespace is one of the most expensive site builders:

-You can try Squarespace for free for 14 days without having to input any payment details.
+You can try Squarespace for free for 14 days without having to input any payment information.

-And in case you want your money back after signing up, you'll have two weeks (14 days) to do so, but only for the annual subscription, as no refunds are offered to monthly subscribers.
+And in case you want your money back after signing up, you'll have two weeks (14 days) to do so, but only for the annual subscription.
+No refunds are offered to monthly subscribers.

-Deciding whether you want to use Squarespace or not largely boils down to a single question: Do you like the "Squarespace look"?
-Lots of site owners enjoy the sleek and minimalistic service, and for good reason: Squarespace makes it incredibly easy to create an elegant website in just a few steps.
-Of course, since Squarespace sites can be discerned from quite a way off, some are less inclined to use them, whereas, for others, it's a mark of pride, like name-brand clothing.
+Deciding whether Squarespace is right for you depends on your answer to a single question: Do you like the "Squarespace look"?
+Lots of site owners do, enjoying the sleek and minimalistic service, and for good reason: With Squarespace, it isn't hard to create an elegant website or online store.
+Of course, since Squarespace sites are so recognizable, some are less inclined to use them.

-In order to find out how site builders are received by their users, it pays to browse online review portals.
-To make this easier for you, we gathered ratings from a number of such sites and can state that Squarespace is considered "good" overall.
+It pays to browse online review portals to see what users have to say about site builders.
+To help you in your decision, we gathered ratings from a number of review aggregators and can state that Squarespace is considered "good" overall.
 On Trustpilot, the platform's customer service was criticized.